 17. Betsy DeVos vs. W.E.B.
 Du Bois

-This snafu happened in the same week that Trump named Betsy DeVos the new Education Secretary.
+This snafu took place in the same week that Trump named Betsy DeVos the new Education Secretary.
 The Department of Education posted a tweet to honor civil rights activist and historian W.E.B.
 Du Bois.
 However, they misspelled his last name as “DeBois.”
 It sparked public outrage and was seen as a complete fail that put a sour taste in everyone’s mouth.

 18. A Yanny/Laurel Joke Taken Too Far